pd3v/max-externals/README.txt

-A Max Externals collection wannabe
+A Max Externals collection wannabe (Mac/Intel Builds Only)

 drunkad - Is a 'drunk'-like object with 2 more outputs: amount added to previous step value and step direction.